-The Regatta will endeavour to provide a safe environment within British Rowing's 'Row Safe' guidance, although competitors are specifically reminded that persons using the lake and the adjoining river do so entirely at their own risk and are solely responsible for:
+The Regatta will endeavour to provide a safe environment although competitors are specifically reminded that persons using the lake and the adjoining river do so entirely at their own risk and are solely responsible for:

-- 1. Their own safety. - 2.
-Ensuring that their boats are safe and prepared in accordance with the guidance in British Rowing's 'Row Safe' and the British Rowing Rules of Racing.
-Any boat that fails to meet the standard required under the Rules of Racing shall be excluded. - The strict observance of the circulation patterns (see plans below) and following the instructions in this document. - 4.
+- 1. Their own safety. - Ensuring that their boats are safe and prepared in accordance with the guidance in British Rowing's RowSafe and the British Rowing Rules of Racing.
+Any boat that fails to meet the standard required under the Rules of Racing shall be excluded. - 3.
+The strict observance of the circulation patterns (see plans below) and following the instructions in this document. - 4.
 Deciding, together with their coaches, whether they and/or their boats are competent to use the lake in the prevailing weather conditions.